mobilestar2015/angular-cc-library/README.md

 # Description
-This project is forked from 'https://github.com/nogorilla/angular-cc-library' Angular CC Library - for validation and formating of input parameters It supports latest angular version(4.x).
+This project is forked from 'https://github.com/nogorilla/angular-cc-library' Angular CC Library - for validation and formating of input parameters It supports latest angular version(4.x) and ion-input.

 # Demo
 1. Clone repo